dflionis/unusual_utilities/README.md

 #### Will this script always work?

-Likely not as it is dependent on the structure of the underlying site's HTML.
-I will try to update it if it breaks in the future.
+Probably not--it is dependent on the structure of the underlying site's HTML.
+I will try to update it if it breaks in the future but buyer beware.

 #### Your bash code indentation practices do not adhere to the preferred style?
 Can I point that out?

 Yes please do.
-I am a Rubyist by nature and very big into style and conventions.
-I did not do a ton of research into shell script conventions.
+I am a Rubyist by nature and very big into style and convention.
+I did not do a ton of research into shell script conventions before putting this together.
 If you see something that irks you, please call it out.
 This is how many of us learn.